imagekit-developer/imagekit-dotnet/README.md

 This is the Imagekit integration library for .NET

 ### Features
-This library will help you to upload your images and files to Imagekit as easy as possible.
-Currectly you can upload images or files via URL *(URi)*, Path to existing file in your hard disk *(string)*  and byte arrays *(byte[])* which are default format of uploaded files in ASP.NET .
+This library will help you to upload your images to Imagekit as easy as possible.
+Currectly you can upload images  via URL *(URi)*, Path to existing file in your hard disk *(string)*  and byte arrays *(byte[])* which are default format of uploaded files in ASP.NET .
 Also you can make [feature request](#support) or [contribute](#contributing) for things you need.

 ## Getting Started